clojure/java.jdbc/README.md

 Change Log
 ====================

+* Release 0.6.2-alpha1 on 2016-07-05
+  * Experimental support for `clojure.spec` via the new `clojure.java.jdbc.spec` namespace.
+Requires Clojure 1.9.0 Alpha 8 (or later).
+  * All options to all functions can now have defaults within the `db-spec` itself [JDBC-136](http://dev.clojure.org/jira/browse/JDBC-136).
+  * `query` (and by extension `find-by-keys` and `get-by-id`) now support `:explain?` and `:explain-fn` options to help support basic performance analysis [JDBC-135](http://dev.clojure.org/jira/browse/JDBC-135).
+  * `insert!` and `insert-multi!` now respect `:identifiers` and `:qualifier` because inserting rows on PostgreSQL returns full rows, not just the newly inserted keys [JDBC-134](http://dev.clojure.org/jira/browse/JDBC-134).
+  * In addition to the `:identifiers` option, you can now use `:qualifier` to specify a namespace qualifier (string) to be used when constructing keywords from SQL column names [JDBC-133](http://dev.clojure.org/jira/browse/JDBC-133).

 * Release 0.6.1 on 2016-05-12 -- **IMPORTANT BUG FIX!**
   * `insert!` and `insert-multi!` now default `:transaction?` to `true` (as they should have done in 0.6.0!)
 [JDBC-128](http://dev.clojure.org/jira/browse/JDBC-128).
 These two functions also have improved docstrings to clarify the difference in behavior between inserting rows as maps compared to inserting rows as a series of column values.